Model Structures on Commutative Monoids in General Model Categories

 In situations arising from topology, where $\M$ is spectra and $\D$ is spaces, the map $Q_{\Sigma_n} S\to S$ is the cofibrant replacement of the point and so is $E\Sigma_n \to *$ in the unpointed setting and $(E\Sigma_n)_+ \to S^0$ in the pointed setting.
 This proposition is used in Section \ref{sec:examples} to make sure that a particular Bousfield localization respects the commutative monoid axiom.

 We have not undertaken a general study of when rectification between $Com$ and $E_\infty$ holds.
 The interested reader is encouraged to consult \cite{gutierrez-vogt}, \cite{sagave-schlichtkrull}, and \cite{dmitri} for more information about rectification for general model categories.
-In particular, the preprint \cite{dmitri} will soon be available on the arxiv and will focus on rectification in categories of spectra formed from general model categories.